cgat-developers/cgat-daisy/doc/index.rst

 This design would run freebayes with two different options.

 While originally developed for benchmarking, we have found the same framework useful in processing large data sets.
-For example, to map a large number of reads from a high-throughput sequencing experiment, you could say::
+For example, to map a multiple read data sets from a high-throughput sequencing experiment, you could say::

    setup: